fable-compiler/fable-compiler.github.io/blog/Announcing-2-2.md

 Here's where the fun starts ;) The new Fable.Core major release doesn't contain many new additions, but the main change is renaming `Fable.Import.JS` to `Fable.Core.JS`.
 Changing a namespace seems like a gratuitous breaking change.
 However, it gives consistency to the package (it was the only module without the Fable.Core prefix) and there's a reasoning to abandon the Fable.Import prefix we will see in the next section.

 Some APIs that nobody was using (or at least seemed so) have also been removed.
 This has been done to clean the code and also because a lighter Fable.Core increases the startup time in Fable compilations.
-If there's something you find missing please [open an issue](https://github.com/fable-compiler/Fable/issues/new) and we'll add it back.
+If there's something you find missing please [open an issue](https://github.com/fable-compiler/Fable/issues/new) and we'll add it back (or publish the API in a different package).

 > The `nameof` operator has been moved to the Fable.Core.Experimental module, so it's not opened automatically.
 This should prevent conflicts when the operator with the same name is added to FSharp.Core.

-Please note that the new Fable.Core and the rest of the packages below are still in alpha/beta release (we don't expect more breaking changes and we'll release stable versions soon), so you need to specify the version when downloading them or use `prerelease` with Paket.
+Please note that the new Fable.Core and the rest of the packages below are still in beta release (we don't expect more breaking changes and we'll release stable versions soon), so you need to specify the version when downloading them or use `prerelease` with Paket.

 ## Fable.Browser